-Property Boundaries and Ownership Patterns Property boundaries and ownership patterns along Ohio Street reflect the 50 ft. by 117 ft original townsite lots under multiple ownerships.
+Property Boundaries and Ownership Patterns Property boundaries and ownership patterns along Rhode Island Street still reflect the 50 ft by 117 ft original townsite lots under multiple ownerships.
+New Hampshire Street no longer retains its residential character and the lots have been combined to allow for large scale commercial development.